-- nSAT and PR spatial responses as revealed in the ERA-I data are generally reproduced under current climate conditions in the CanESM2-LE and CRCM5-LE (see Figs. 6-8).
-Highest magnitudes of the NAO-responses (i.e., the slope of the regression line, α_1 , introduced in Eq.
-(4)) occur in the CRCM5/ERA-I run for all variables.
-In general, the CRCM5 produces stronger α_1 response values at the local scale than the driving data.
-Regarding the absolute α_1 values, the CRCM5-LE mean meets the ERA-I better than the CRCM5/ERA-I run. - Positive NAO conditions are accompanied by winters with warmer temperatures (up to +2 K per unit index change, Fig. 6) and less day-to-day nSAT variability compared to neutral conditions (Fig. 7).
-The mainly positive relationship between nSAT mean and the NAO (Fig. 6) is strongest in the north-eastern parts of the domain.
-Regionally, the NAO explains up to 40-60 % of nSAT mean variability (see also Fig. A2 where the nSAT mean α_1 share of the entire winter standard deviation of daily temperature values is shown).
-Explained variance is highest in the CRCM5/ERA-I run and lowest in the CanESM2-LE. - 350 The reduction of nSAT variability reaches up to 0.4-0.6 K in the northeastern continental section while it is near zero in the southern part of the domain (Fig. 7).
+nSAT and PR spatial responses as revealed in the ERA-I data are generally reproduced under current climate conditions in CanESM2-LE and CRCM5-LE (see Figs. 6-8).
+The highest magnitudes of the NAO responses (i.e., the slope of the regression line, α_1 , introduced in Eq.
+4) occur in the CRCM5/ERA-I run for all variables.
+In general, CRCM5 produces stronger α_1 response values at the local scale than the driving data.
+Regarding the absolute α_1 values, the CRCM5-LE mean meets the ERA-I better than the CRCM5/ERA-I run.

+Positive NAO conditions are accompanied by winters with warmer temperatures (up to $+2\,\mathrm{K}$ per unit index change; Fig. 6) and less day-to-day nSAT variability compared to neutral conditions (Fig. 7).
+The mainly positive relationship between nSAT mean and the NAO (Fig. 6) is strongest in the northeastern parts of the domain.
+Regionally, the NAO explains up to $40\,\%$ - $60\,\%$ of nSAT mean variability (see also Fig. A2, where the nSAT mean α_1 share of the entire winter standard deviation of daily temperature values is shown).
+Explained variance is highest in the CRCM5/ERA-I run and lowest in CanESM2-LE.

+The reduction of nSAT variability reaches up to 0.4-0.6 K in the northeastern continental section, while it is near zero in the southern part of the domain (Fig. 7).

-In comparison to the neutral state, positive phases are also accompanied by more humid conditions in the north, and drier conditions in the south of the CEUR domain (Fig. 8).
-The strength of the NAO-PR relationship, expressed by a Pearson correlation coefficient r, is not affected by topography in any of the models within the domain; only the pivotal line crossing
+In comparison to the neutral state, positive phases are also accompanied by more humid conditions in the north and drier conditions in the south of the CEUR domain (Fig. 8).
+The strength of the NAO-PR relationship, expressed by a